 Here are the main ingredients for this recipe.
 There are the clams, some bottled clam juice, whole wheat linguine, white wine, parmesan cheese, minced garlic, and parsley.

 Does anyone eat whole wheat pasta anymore?
 I know so many people who are on a diet or trying to eat lower carb who don’t eat pasta at all.
 They might substitute zucchini noodles, or maybe the higher protein pasta made with lentils.
 On the other hand, there are the pasta traditionalists who prefer regular pasta and don’t care for whole wheat.

 I mean, there’s got to be some pasta-eaters looking for a middle ground.
 Some brands sell pasta that’s 50% whole grain, 50% white flour.
 Presumably someone is buying it.

 I love the taste of 100% whole wheat pasta.
 I’m not cutting carbs, and zoodles just don’t have the same starchy taste.
 Jonathan, who won’t eat brown rice and doesn’t really like whole wheat bread, claims to genuinely like whole wheat pasta.
-Sometimes I want a particular shape that isn’t available in whole wheat, like the jumbo shells for my Three Mushroom Three Cheese Stuffed Shells.
+Sometimes I want a particular shape that isn’t available in whole wheat, like the jumbo shells for my Mushroom Stuffed Shells.
 But most of the time, we eat whole wheat pasta.